Veterinarian in Irvine

-When you pet requires specialized testing, we can do it at Tustin Legacy Pet Hospital.
-Should your veterinarian in Irvine recommend ultrasound, laser therapy, or digital dental x-rays, we can do them right here in our state-of-the-art veterinary facility.
+When your pet requires specialized testing, we can do it at Tustin Legacy Pet Hospital.
+Should your veterinarian in Irvine recommend an ultrasound, laser therapy, or digital dental x-rays, we can do them right here in our state-of-the-art veterinary facility.

 Where can I get my pet's prescription filled?

 If your veterinarian in Irvine writes a prescription for your pet, you may be wondering where you can get it filled.
 If you try to take a veterinary prescription to the same pharmacy where you get your own medications, they probably won't have the medicine your pet needs.
 That's why Tustin Legacy Pet Hospital offers an on-site pharmacy as well as easy access to a reliable online pharmacy that stocks every sort of medicine your vet might prescribe for your dog, cat, or other beloved pet.

 Why are rabies vaccinations important?